tano-systems/luci-app-tn-netports/README.md

 | `default_h_mode`          | boolean | no       | false   | Use horizontal view mode by default.                                         |
 | `hv_mode_switch_button`   | boolean | no       | false   | Show button for manual switching between horizontal and vertical view modes. |

+Horizontal display mode can be used maximum for 6 interfaces.
+If there are more interfaces, the vertical display mode will be automatically activated without the possibility of switching to the horizontal mode.

 ### Ports settings

 Sections of the type `port` declare network port settings for displaying in application.